Making Data Work for Families

 Expanding impactful use of data with the Family Self-Sufficiency Data Center and TANF Data Innovations

 State and local human service agencies regularly wrestle with how to make the most of resources designed to help low-income families.
-Improving the timeliness and relevance of data analysis is a key component to better program management and, ultimately, a clearer understanding of how agencies can improve family well-being.
-Agencies maintain large and complex data systems to track program participation and eligibility, but accessing and using these data analytically requires considerable staff and technical capacity.
+Improving the timeliness and relevance of data analysis is key to better program management and, ultimately, to a clearer understanding of how agencies can improve family well-being.
+Agencies maintain large and complex data systems to track program participation and eligibility.
+Accessing and using these data analytically, however, requires considerable staff and technical capacity.

 Products have included a model for versatile analytic data to address communication challenges between analysts and database managers.
-We’ve also developed a website for code sharing across states and counties, allowing database managers to use each other’s existing computer code to solve shared challenges.
+We’ve also developed a website for code sharing across states and counties, allowing database managers to use each other’s existing computer code to solve shared challenges, and written a series of reports on combining human services data to support these analyses.
 The project team has also worked one-on-one with state agencies to build capacity and led workshops for state data analysts.
+We published a report on lessons learned for improving the use of data in state and local human services agencies based on the activities of the FSSDC.